nvh95/jsconf-korea2022/slides.md

 - What is Jest Preview and why I built it?
 - What struggles do I have to overcome when building an OSS project?
 - What did I receive from doing OSS?
-- Some tips if you want to dip your toes into OSS
+- Some tips if you want to dip your toes into OSS.
 - Q&A